 - Adding the intermediate words (+3400) gave me a couple of hundred words

 - Adding the advanced words (+2800) gave me over one thousand new words

 Naturally, you should stop at a decent level.
-Adding a thousand new words is quite a daunting task, so I would advice against doing that.
-The point here is not to cram in more words (even though you can do that if you want to, of course), but rather to note that there were words on the easier levels I didn’t know.
-Not all of these were words I truly didn’t know; some of them just wasn’t in my deck, but a significant number were words I actually didn’t know.
+Adding a thousand new words is not a good idea, it clearly qualifies as not being significantly below your current level.
+The point here is not to cram in more words, but to note that there were words on the easier levels I didn’t know.
+Not all of these were words I truly didn’t know; some of them just weren’t in my deck, but a around half were words I actually didn’t know.

-This is a good example of a map that is very spread out and has lots of blank areas.
+My case is a good example of a map that is very spread out and has lots of blank areas.
 Considering that my deck consisted of more than twice the number of words than the complete list of vocabulary for the test, it goes without saying that I know a lot more words than required for the advanced level.
-However, there were more than one thousand words I didn’t know!
+However, there were still around a hundred words on the intermediate list that I didn’t know!

 What does that mean?
-It means that there were one thousand words someone responsible for preparing the word lists thought important, but that I hadn’t learnt yet.
-Regardless if I’m preparing for that test or if I’m just thirsty for knowledge is irrelevant, adding these words is truly useful, provided that you use good word lists.
+It means that there were a hundred words someone responsible for preparing the word lists thought important, but that I hadn’t learnt yet.
+Regardless if I’m preparing for that test or if I’m just thirsty for knowledge is irrelevant, adding these words is truly useful.
 Regarding the words I didn’t know in the beginner, basic and intermediate lists, let me just say that there were some words I was amazed that I actually didn’t know how to say in Chinese!

 When learning words that are very common, I don’t think that spending time to find good example sentences is necessary, especially when we’re talking about nouns and verbs that are fairly straightforward to use.
 You will pick up how to use common words simply by listening and reading if you do it enough.
 Combine this with speaking and writing practise and you’ll be fine.